Addiction to Inhalants

 cases of addiction

-Inhalant dependence is rare—about 140,000 dependencies in 2011.
+Inhalant dependence is rare — there were about 140,000 dependencies in 2011.
 For comparison, there were over 100 times as many alcohol dependencies in the same year.

-Inhalants are one of the most detrimental substances of abuse to a person’s health.
-If you or someone you know has an inhalant addiction, get help finding treatment.
+Inhalants are some of the substances of abuse most detrimental a person’s health.
+If you or someone you know has an inhalant addiction, contact a treatment provider.